deezer/stone/README.md

 map_ks_mode = {0: 'B minor', 1: 'C minor', 2: 'C# minor', 3: 'D minor', 4: 'D# minor', 5: 'E minor', 6: 'F minor', 7: 'F# minor', 8: 'G minor', 9: 'G# minor', 10: 'A minor', 11: 'Bb minor', 12: 'D Major', 13: 'D# Major', 14: 'E Major', 15: 'F Major', 16: 'F# Major', 17: 'G Major', 18: 'G# Major', 19: 'A Major', 20: 'Bb Major', 21: 'B Major', 22: 'C Major', 23: 'C# Major'}
 ```

-If you train your own models, then the mapping needs to be calculated by using a C major recording provided in the folder `/pitch_fork/Cmajor.mp3` and the output of this input should correspond to the one of C Major.
+If you train your own models, then the mapping needs to be calculated by using the C major recording provided in the folder `/pitch_fork/Cmajor.mp3` and the output of this input should correspond to the one of C Major.

 # Code organisation
 ```code